gaoxinge/spidery/README.md

 - lock

-lock is a 'global' in Spider, and can control the resources.
+lock is 'global' in Spider, and can control the resources.

 ### Item